Malta says deal reached with Italy to take migrants from rescue boat | DW | 06.07.2019

 Malta and Italy reportedly reached a deal on Friday to begin to tackle the standoff between charity rescue ships in the Mediterranean Sea and Italy's far-right Interior Minister Matteo Salvini.

-The two countries are said to have agreed to each take refugees from a sailboat that rescued 54 people at sea, belonging to Italian NGO Mediterranea.
+The two countries are said to have agreed to each take refugees from a sailboat belonging to Italian NGO Mediterranea that rescued 54 people at sea.

 Under the arrangement, Malta would send a coast guard vessel to pick up migrants on the Mediterranea and bring them to the country's capital, Valetta.